IOC to change process of Olympic bid races, host elections

 "Once you make a decision on the host city, millions of people start to make plans based on that and hundreds of millions of dollars are committed to it," Pound said.

-In another decision Wednesday, Athens was chosen to host the IOC's 2021 meeting.
+In other business Wednesday, Athens was chosen to host the IOC's 2021 meeting.
 That Session, from June 24-26, will include a presidential election with Bach currently expected to get a final four-year term unopposed.

+((asterisk)) After French authorities this week said former IOC member Lamine Diack would stand trial on corruption charges, Bach suggested he could do little more to help ensure Diack's son, Papa Massata, is extradited from Senegal.
+The younger Diack is wanted to face trial on charges also linked to alleged vote-buying in the 2016 and 2020 Summer Games hosting contests.

+"We are not involved in this," said Bach, who wrote months ago to Senegal's President Macky Sall requesting help.
+Senegal is hosting the 2022 Youth Olympics in Dakar.

 Comments